 There are many people, mostly from outside the region, whose blind optimism fuels countless efforts to fight the “good fight.”
 They perform academic research, create non-profit organizations, obtain grant funding and other resources, and attempt various forms of organizing and activism to solve our problems.
 But for those like myself who actually came from the region and have faced the struggles, we carry with us a much different perspective.
-We have faced a much different reality than say, generational college graduates from more affluent areas of the nation.
-Our reality, believe it or not, gives a sound basis for our sense of pessimism toward the situation in Appalachia than say, academic researchers and non-profit organizations writing grant proposals for their projects.
+We come from a much different reality than say, generational and/or traditional college graduates from more affluent areas of the nation.
+Our reality provides a sound basis for our sense of pessimism toward the Appalachian situation.
+Certainly more so than academic researchers and non-profit organizations writing grant proposals for their research and projects.

-The reality is, Appalachia has never seen justice and probably never will.
-The hegemonic forces that maintain the central Appalachian status quo are too powerful to overturn.
+Appalachia has never seen justice and probably never will.
+The hegemonic forces that maintain the status quo are too powerful to overturn.
 They work effectively to keep people poor, desperate, minimally educated, and ultimately divided.
-Appalachia was turned into, and remains, a resource colony for the industrialization of the nation.
-Of Appalachia’s land and resources, we own a minute portion.
-It would take revolutionary forces to decolonize the region, forces that have tried and failed more than once.
+Appalachia was long ago turned into a resource colony for the industrialization of the nation.
+Seeing as most of the land and mineral rights continue to be controlled by wealthy, powerful, and let’s not forget corrupt, interests, Appalachia will remain a resource colony.

 I grew up during that strike.
 I saw the aftermath.
-I saw my father go from working at a union mine to crawling around in dog holes and the toll it took on his mind and body.
-He once told me that he spoke with Marty Hudson, the strike organizer in 1989.
-He told dad, “The companies are thinking and planning 20 years ahead when we can’t afford to plan six months ahead.”
-He knew even then that all was lost.
+I saw my father go from working at a union mine to crawling around in dog holes.
+I saw the toll it took on his mind and body.
+He once told me that he spoke with Marty Hudson, the strike organizer in the 1989 strike.
+Hudson told dad, “The companies are thinking and planning 20 years ahead when we can’t afford to plan six months ahead.”
+He knew even then that we’d never gain the upper hand.
 Which brings me to author Chris Hedges’ words in the closing of Mari-Lynn Evan’s Blood on the Mountain (2016):

 “The most difficult existential question that we face is accepting this reality and this trajectory and yet finding the strength to rebel and resist.
 Those who carry out effective resistance in times of distress, they understand all of the forces are right against them, they understand how powerful those forces are, they understand how small they are, and yet they resist anyway.
 Resistance becomes about something other than winning, it becomes about affirming who we are as human beings, understanding that if justice perishes human life on Earth has lost its meaning.
 It is a perpetual, never-ending struggle and we’re called to that struggle, and we are called to have faith that that struggle is worth it, even if every indicator around us seems to say that it’s futile.”

-Hedges put it perfectly, yet what happens when there is nothing left to fight for—literally?
+Hedges put it perfectly, but what happens when there is nothing left to fight for—literally?
 Difficult existential question indeed, and certainly one to struggle with while trying to support a family.
 How does one rebel and fight injustice while trying to feed their family?
 This leads me to one of my other problems with being an Appalachian writer and justice advocate.

-Two years ago, I managed to get an op-ed published in The Washington Post.
+A little over two years ago, I managed to get an op-ed published in The Washington Post.
 Immediately afterward, I was hit with a swarm of journalists and other writers looking for insights into more stories.
 At one point I was asked by Gwynn Guilford of Quartz to help her with an article she was writing on Appalachia.
-I spent a total of four hours Skyping and talking on the phone with her, laying out the history of Appalachian exploitation, our present-day problems, and the many sources thereof.
-As with many journalists I’ve helped, I was appreciative that the issues were getting some press and could possibly contextualize Appalachian issues in ways that Hillbilly Elegy failed to.
-At the same time, with having put so much effort into helping her, I asked if I could co-write the article.
+I spent a total of four hours on the phone and Skyping with her, laying out the history of Appalachian exploitation, our present-day problems, and the many sources thereof.
+As with many journalists I’ve helped, I was appreciative that the issues were getting some press and could possibly contextualize the Appalachian situation in ways Hillbilly Elegy failed to.
+With having put so much effort into helping her, I asked if I could co-write the article.
 After all, I have a family to support.
 She reported back that her editor refused my request.

 Six or so months after our first contact, the article was published.
 Guildford followed all the leads I had given her and she framed it around my story and a couple of others.
 The gesture was nice but I nevertheless came away feeling exploited, even dejected, knowing that while I have long struggled to write and do justice work while supporting my family, the system favors people like Guilford.
 She was featured on radio shows and other interviews that I’m sure helped her career (and ability to live in the New York City area).
 Am I jealous?
 I wish I had time to be.
 I have a family to take care of.

 As we delved into sociological research methods, I became increasingly aware of the privilege found among many researchers.
-This, of course, lent itself to a new perspective on the extractive nature of research within under-served communities.
-In other words, I realized how many of the academics who research under-served communities, including my own, come from backgrounds of privilege and build their academic careers on this research.
-Not only have coal, natural gas, and timber are not the only things found to be lucrative in our region.
+This lent itself to a new perspective on the extractive nature of research and journalism within under-served communities.
+In other words, I realized how many of the academics who research under-served communities, including my own, come from backgrounds of privilege and build their academic careers as “scholar-activists.”
+It would seem as though coal, natural gas, and timber are not the only things found to be lucrative in our region.
 Meanwhile, local activists continue struggling financially to do justice work.

 Many of my prior predilections about the ineffectiveness of environmental activism began making even more sense to me.
 Many of the researchers who are a driving force in the world of environmental and social justice activism have never had to walk a mile in working people’s shoes.
-They’ve studied our shoes, studied our origins and destinations, the speed of our walk, the gate of our walk, the surfaces we walked on, the climate we walked in, the distinctions between the way each gender walks that may entail hegemonic masculinity, and probably the friction coefficients of our shoes relating to upward mobility, but very very few have actually walked in our shoes.3 A researcher who is a second or third generation scholar has lived in a socially constructed reality that is much different than that of the working classes and/or under-served communities.
+They’ve studied our shoes, studied our origins and destinations, the speed of our walk, the gate of our walk, the surfaces we walked on, the climate we walked in, the distinctions between the way each gender walks that may entail hegemonic masculinity, and probably the friction coefficients of our shoes relating to upward mobility, but very very few have actually walked in our shoes.
+A researcher who is a second or third generation scholar has lived in a socially constructed reality that is much different than that of the working classes and/or under-served communities.
 To them, the university and university town is home while our communities—our lives—are “the field.”

-Some researchers get close, but never quite close enough to make it meaningful for the people who must continue living in “the field.”
-They often miss information that appears trivial from an academic sense but is easily recognized as a gaping hole in their logic by the common layperson.
-You can imagine then how supremely frustrating it is to witness people making good careers for themselves using other people’s suffering while conjuring up “expertise” on how to solve issues from afar from academic points of view, all while lacking the commonsense perspectives that come from lived experiences in those communities.
-And academics are aware of it.
-So what do they do?
-They research the ethical issues of information extraction and exploitation and the issues inherent in the socioeconomic divide between researchers and the researched, then write up journal articles about their newfound awareness, coining terms like reflexivity and catalytic validity, all of which furthers their careers in academia.
+Some researchers get close, but never quite close enough to make there work practically meaningful for the people who must continue living in “the field.”
+They often miss information that appears trivial from an academic sense but i of critical logical importance to the common layperson.
+You can imagine then, how supremely upsetting it is to witness people making good careers for themselves using other people’s issues of injustice and inequality while conjuring up “expertise” on how to solve issues from academic points of view, all while lacking the commonsense perspectives that come from lived experiences in those communities.
+Even more infuriating is that some researchers build careers out of researching and writing on the ethical issues of information extraction and exploitation that stem from the socioeconomic divides between researchers and the researched, then write up journal articles about their newfound awareness, coining terms like reflexivity and catalytic validity, all of which furthers their careers in academia.